NSPurington/Array-Value-Finder/README.md

 # Array-Value-Finder
-Practice to find the smallest integer not present an an array
+C# Practice to find the smallest integer not present an an array